Efficient Large-Scale Visual Representation Learning And Evaluation: Experiments

-In Table \ref{tab:downstream_task_offline} we compare how each training architecture performs offline in two downstream tasks.
-The first downstream task is the ad click prediction classification task, where the baseline is a standard click-through rate prediction (CTR) model with no visual inputs.
-The second is the embedding information retrieval task (IR) for recommendation ads, where the baseline is an IR embedding model without visual inputs.
-The inclusion of EfficientNetB0 based triplet learned embedding leads to the largest AUC metrics lift in the CTR model, and in the IR task all finetuned variants perform similarly, with EfficientNetB0 multitask outperforming others slightly in Recall0.
-However we, have not evaluated the EfficientFormer learned representations yet in either setting.
+In Table \ref{tab:downstream_task_offline} we compare how each training architecture performs offline in two downstream tasks: an ad click prediction task, where the baseline is a standard click-through rate prediction (CTR) model with no visual inputs, and a candidate generator for recommendation ads, where the baseline is an embedding model without visual inputs.
+The inclusion of EfficientNetB0 based triplet learned embedding leads to the largest AUC metrics lift in the CTR model, and in the retrieval task all finetuned variants perform similarly, with EfficientNetB0 multitask outperforming others slightly in Recall@1000.
+However, we have not evaluated the EfficientFormer-learned representations yet in these downstream settings.